RichTGale/subproc/README.md

 ```
 ./run.sh
 ```
-to see things working.
+to run the example `main.c`.

-After you run the program, you can find two files in ```output/``` where the subprocess may have output information.
+After you run the program, you can find two files in `output/` where `ls` (the command run in the example) may have output information.

-Alternatively, you can find the source files in the ```src/``` directory and extract them to use in your own way.
+### Option 2:

-In ```src/main.c``` you can see that I have made the program run the `ls` command.
+Alternatively, you can find the source files in the `src/` directory and extract them to use in your own way.